 Job satisfaction impacts your overall income, according to our latest research.
 We surveyed agents across the country and discovered that agents who identify as happy in their careers earn an average of 3 times more.

 Overall, real estate ranks as one of the happiest careers in the country.
-In fact, 79% of agents say they are happy in their careers, and 93% of brokers.
-This compares to a national average of 51% of workers.
+In fact, 82% of agents say they are happy in their careers compared to a national average of 54% of workers.